 The instrumentation is strictly Victorian: brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, wine glasses (glass harmonica), choirs and strings.

-The 36 minutes of music tracks--curtain cues, underscoring via carols and ghost music--are available as downloadable MP3 files or as audio CDs.
+The 36 minutes of music tracks--curtain cues, underscoring via carols and ghost music--are available as downloadable MP3 files.

 Christmas Carol music tracks are available without purchasing script performance royalties for my stage or radio adaptations.

 While your troupe’s Sound Designer could assemble such sounds from various SFX collections, here, they are already edited, ambience is added and sequences are laid out in sync with Dickens scenes.
 It will cost you more time and trouble to do this yourself than to purchase this collection of ready-to-go tracks.